 In fact, the list of ‘heritage’ brands with script-style fonts at their core is substantial, ranging from Disney to Davidoff, Buick to Budweiser, Hallmark to Harrods, and Campbell’s to Coca-Cola.

 Now, modern-day brands are beginning to embrace the informal vibe and added personality that a script font can bring.
 Here are four examples of 21st century brands that have embraced the unique appeal of cursive typography.
+And if you want a new typeface for your own designs, check out our round up of the best free script fonts (opens in new tab) from around the web.

 Much of the fuss around Instagram’s 2013 rebrand focused on the decision to pare back its skeuomorphic camera icon into a simple outline, married with a rainbow gradient.